JamiesWhiteShirt/JamiesWhiteShirt.github.io/_resources/the-client-server-architecture/2-networking.md

 ## Why does all this matter?
 Networking is the only interface Minecraft has to communicate between clients and servers to preserve compatibility with all kinds of servers.
 It means that if your mod should communicate between sides, it must to go through this interface just like everything else.
-Luckily Minecraft has high level facilities for this communication that can be used in most cases, but it helps to know what is happening in the background.
+Luckily, in most cases Minecraft has abstractions for this interface, but it helps to know what is happening in the background.

+The fact that messages are serializable means messages cannot transmit actual objects.
+They have to be reconstructed on the other end.
+This means you can't "cheat" and send mutable objects over the wire.

 You should assume all connections are unreliable because they may be TCP connections.
-This means accounting for both expected and unexpected delays, usually < 100ms, sometimes > 100ms, rarely > 1s.
+This means accounting for both expected and unexpected latency, usually <100ms, sometimes >100ms, rarely >1s.
-This brings the concept of _optimistic assumption_ to user interaction design, which is highly prevalent in the base game's code.
+This brings the concept of **client side prediction** to user interaction design, which is highly prevalent in the base game's code.